 Crossing crooked lines

-Movies like Boiler Room and Wolf of Wall Street hone in on the corruption that can easily worm its way into the Wall Street lifestyle.
+Movies like Boiler Room and The Wolf of Wall Street hone in on the corruption that can easily worm its way into the Wall Street lifestyle.
 They depict unqualified “brokers” using high-pressure sales tactics to convince unsuspecting civilians to invest with them, usually by giving them false information about various stocks.
 The brokers become millionaires, and the people who invest with them often lose their money.
-Unfortunately, these movies aren’t works of imaginative fiction; Wolf of Wall Street is based on a true story, and there are many examples of real-life corruption among Wall Street’s banks.
+Unfortunately, these movies aren’t works of imaginative fiction; The Wolf of Wall Street is based on a true story, and there are many examples of real-life corruption among Wall Street’s banks.
 For instance, JPMorgan Chase paid $410 million in penalties for manipulating electricity markets in California in 2013.
-Additionally, $4.3 billion was paid by six major banks in 2013, in response to allegations that their investment banking traders tried to manipulate foreign exchange rates.
+Additionally, that same year, $5.6 billion was paid by six major banks in response to allegations that their investment banking traders tried to manipulate foreign exchange rates.
 More recently, in December 2019, Goldman Sachs began talks with the US government about a possible $2 billion settlement and a potential admission of guilt over their alleged role in a Malaysian corruption scandal.

 All men are created equal – except financially